GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/733d20a9-69b5-45c9-b1ec-8300d8e6f18e)

 According to the result most frequently used channel for Transaction is e_shop and 9311 customers are used the e_shop for their transactions.
 In this objective count function is used for counting the store_type.
 Group by and Order by are used for sorting the data.
+The query identified the store type with the highest number of transactions, providing valuable insights into customer preferences and channel effectiveness.

 # Bussiness Objective(2): What is the count of Male and Female customers in the database?